IRCAD/sight/modules/io/matrix/README.md

 ## Services

-- **SMatrixReader**: reads a csv file, extracts matrices from it and push them into a ::sight::data::MatrixTL.
+- **SMatrixReader**: reads a csv file, extracts matrices from it and pushes them into a ::sight::data::MatrixTL.
-- **Matrix4ReaderService**: read a ::sight::data::Matrix4 from a .trf file
+- **Matrix4ReaderService**: reads a ::sight::data::Matrix4 from a .trf file
 - **SMatrixWriter**: saves a timeline of matrices in a csv file.
 - **Matrix4WriterService**: writes a ::sight::data::Matrix4 into a .trf file.